Statistical properties of dynamics. Introduction to the functional analytic approach

-This kind of maps however, have a more complicated behavior than expanding ones, with respect to perturbations.
-We point out that the Lasota Yorke inequality we have proved, works only if the expansion rate of the map is bigger than $2$.
-In the previous paragraph, to prove the existence of an absolutely continuous invariant measure we had to take an iterate of the map such that $\frac{2}{\inf_{I_{i}}((T^{n})^{\prime })}<1$.
-When considering the statistical stability of a family of maps, this is not only a technical point but is substantial, because sometime it is not possible to find a uniform iterate which is suitable for the whole family.
-While many of the stability arguments outlined in the previous sections applies also to piecewise expanding maps with expansion rate greater than $2$, for the maps $ T$ such that $1\leq \inf_{I_{i}}(T^{\prime })\leq 2$ the stability questions are more dedicated.
+Piecewise expanding maps however, have a more complicated behavior than expanding ones with respect to statistical stability on perturbations.
+We point out that the Lasota Yorke inequality we have proved in Lemma \ref {lemly}, works only if the expansion rate of the map is bigger than $2$.
+To prove the existence of an absolutely continuous invariant measure as sketched above, one has to take an iterate of the map such that $\frac{2}{ \inf_{I_{i}}((T^{n})^{\prime })}<1$.

+When considering the statistical stability of a family of maps $T_{\delta }$ this is not only a technical point but is substantial, because sometime it is not possible to find a uniform iterate which is suitable for the whole family $T_{\delta }$.
+While many of the stability arguments outlined in the previous sections applies also to piecewise expanding maps with expansion rate greater than $2$, for the maps $T$ such that $1\leq \inf_{I_{i}}(T^{\prime })\leq 2$ the stability questions are more complicated.
 We present below some examples of results illustrating the questions.